nata-lieb/fullstackopen-08-21/part4/bloglist/README.md

 Add a feature which adds the following restrictions to creating new users: Both username and password must be given.
 Both username and password must be at least 3 characters long.
 The username must be unique.

 The operation must respond with a suitable status code and some kind of an error message if invalid user is created.

+#### 4.17: bloglist expansion, step5

+Expand blogs so that each blog contains information on the creator of the blog.

+Modify adding new blogs so that when a new blog is created, any user from the database is designated as its creator (for example the one found first).
+Implement this according to part 4 chapter populate.
+Which user is designated as the creator does not matter just yet.
+The functionality is finished in exercise 4.19.

+Modify listing all blogs so that the creator's user information is displayed with the blog and listing all users also displays the blogs created by each user.

+#### 4.18: bloglist expansion, step6

+Implement token-based authentication according to part 4 chapter Token authentication.

+#### 4.19: bloglist expansion, step7

+Modify adding new blogs so that it is only possible if a valid token is sent with the HTTP POST request.
+The user identified by the token is designated as the creator of the blog.

+#### 4.20: bloglist expansion, step8

+This example from part 4 shows taking the token from the header with the getTokenFrom helper function.

+If you used the same solution, refactor taking the token to a middleware.
+The middleware should take the token from the Authorization header and place it to the token field of the request object.

+#### 4.21: bloglist expansion, step9

+Change the delete blog operation so that a blog can be deleted only by the user who added the blog.
+Therefore, deleting a blog is possible only if the token sent with the request is the same as that of the blog's creator.

+If deleting a blog is attempted without a token or by a wrong user, the operation should return a suitable status code.

+#### 4.22: bloglist expansion, step10

+Both the new blog creation and blog deletion need to find out the identity of the user who is doing the operation.
+The middleware tokenExtractor that we did in exercise 4.20 helps but still both the handlers of post and delete operations need to find out who is the user holding a specific token.

+Do now a new middleware userExtractor, that finds out the user and sets it to the request object.
+When you register the middleware in app.js

+Note that it is possible to register a middleware only for a specific set of routes.
+It would also be possible to register a middleware only for a specific operation.

+#### 4.23: bloglist expansion, step11

+After adding token based authentication the tests for adding a new blog broke down.
+Fix the tests.
+Also write a new test to ensure adding a blog fails with the proper status code 401 Unauthorized if a token is not provided.